ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 ## Prerequisites

-One of the most important tool that we need to have is the _sqlite3_ command.
+One of the most important tool that you need to have is the _sqlite3_ command.
 Chances are, your system provides a way to install it.
 To check if you have it, or to verify the installation, run: